kaunel85/ong-bylaws/bylaws.md

 Chapter Meeting Procedures
 --------------------------
-1. Formal meetings of the Active Chapter will be held once per week during Fall and Winter classes at a regular time and day as determined by the President until a majority vote of The Chapter.
+1. Formal meetings of the Active Chapter will be held once per week during Fall and Winter classes at a regular time and day as determined by the President until an affirmative vote from a majority of members eligible to vote.
     1. The Warden or member of the Executive Committee will notify the Active Chapter and Chapter Advisory Board of any changes to the meeting time, day or venue at least 48 hours prior to the scheduled meeting.
 This excludes National and university holidays.
     2. The Executive Committee will decide when the first meeting of the year will be held, no later than the Monday following the start of the academic year at McMaster University.
 The Executive Committee will notify the Active Chapter no later than September 10 of the meeting date and time.